andycranston/raritan-lupload/README.md

 ## The autoStart and autoRestart options

 Lua scripts on the PDU can be set to start automatically when the PDU initially boots or is reset.
 They can also be set to restart should they exit for any reason.
-One the PDU this is specified by ticking the boxes next to the following options:
+On the PDU this is specified by ticking the boxes next to the following options:

 ```